-Navigate is a portal through which students can schedule appointments with academic advisors.
-To schedule an appointment via Navigate, please do the following:
+Vol Academic Connect is a portal through which students can schedule appointments with academic advisors.
+To schedule an appointment via Vol Academic Connect, please do the following:

-- Log-in to your myUTK - Scroll down to the "Student Success" section - Click on the "Navigate" link - Once in Navigate, click on the link for "Appointments for Advising or Other Academic Help" - After that, follow the on-screen instructions
+- Log-in to your myUTK - Scroll down to the "Student Success" section - Click on the "Vol Academic Connect" link - Once in Vol Academic Connect, click on the link for "Schedule an Appointment" - Select "College of Arts and Sciences" in the "Which office would you like to schedule an appointment with?" drop-down window, to schedule an appointment with your Arts and Sciences advisor. - After that, select the service and the day and click find available times tiny.utk.edu/howtoschedule

-If you have issues, visit our website to read through the FAQ section. tiny.utk.edu/howtoschedule
+If you have issues, visit our website to read through the FAO section.